SFe-Team-was-taken/SFe/sfe-specification-4.0-dev.md

 ## 9.1 SiliconSFe overview

-While we are unaware of any shipping non-Creative/E-mu products using the SiliconSF system found in `SFSPEC24.PDF`, you can use ROM samples formatted in the SiliconSF format with SFe.
+While we are unaware of any shipping products using the SiliconSF system found in `SFSPEC24.PDF` (the AWE cards used an early predecessor of SiliconSF), you can use ROM samples formatted in the SiliconSF format with SFe.

 ## 9.2 Header format